+System Location Mineral County

+System 450

+Population

+System Service 210

+Connections

+System Infrastructure

-System Location Mineral County System Population - System Service Connections 210 System Infrastructure The Walker Lake GID public water system consists of two active wells, the Bighorn Well and the Mallet Well.
+The Walker Lake GID public water system consists of two active wells, the Bighorn Well and the Mallet Well.
 Both wells are fitted with chlorinators.
 Drinking water is stored in a 225,000-gallon tank and distributed to residents in a pipe network with the assistance of one booster pump.

+Compliance

-Compliance The most recent site survey was completed on October 15, 2021.
+The most recent site survey was completed on October 15, 2021.
 Significant system deficiencies include the lack of an Atmospheric Vacuum Breaker at sampling Site ST01, which may allow cross contamination.
 The Mallet Well pump house was observed to have a hole in the corner where rodents could enter the pump house.
 Other minor deficiencies were observed, and corrections requested.

-User Water Rates Residential base rate per user per month: \$25.00 (0-7999 gallons of water) Commodity Rate\$3.00/1,000 gallons for 8000-11999: \$3.00/1,000 gallons for 8000-11999 \$3.50/1,000 gallons for 12000-15999 \$4.50/1,000 gallons for 16000-19999 \$6.00/1,000 gallons for 20000-up Average Water Rate/Use for system: \$46.00 (4,500 gallons) The water rates established sufficiently cover operation, maintenance, debt service and reserves of the system.
+User Water Rates

+- Residential base rate per user per month: \$25.00 (0-7999 gallons of water) - Commodity Rate\$3.00/1,000 gallons for 8000-11999:

+\$3.00/1,000 gallons for 8000-11999

+\$3.50/1,000 gallons for 12000-15999

+\$4.50/1,000 gallons for 16000-19999

+\$6.00/1,000 gallons for 20000-up

+Average Water Rate/Use for system: \$46.00 (4,500 gallons)

+The water rates established sufficiently cover operation, maintenance, debt service and reserves of the system.

-Water Conservation Plan The Walker Lake GID has a Water Conservation Plan dated December 2007.
-This plan will be updated with this project.
-Technical Capacity The Walker Lake GID drinking water system requires operator certification level D2-T0.
-The operator for this water system (number OP01809) holds full D-3 and T-2 certification.
-Based on this data, the Walker Lake GID has the technical capacity for NDEP to recommend funding support.
+Wate Conservation Pla The Trainer Earle CIB has a Traiter Contest ration I fair dated Becomber 2001.
+Technic Capaci Based on this data, the Walker Lake GID has the technical capacity for NDEP to recommend funding support.

-Managerial Capacity The Walker Lake GID drinking water system is governed by a five-member board and meetings are subject to open meeting laws.
-The last time this project was addressed at a public meeting was February 6, 2023.
-The Walker Lake GID has demonstrated managerial capacity for NDEP to recommend funding support.
-Walker Lake GID has demonstrated managerial capacity for NDEP to recommend funding support.
-Financial Capacity Financial Information as of 06/30/2022 Unrestricted Cash: 406,697 Days cash on hand: 652 Outstanding Debt: 206,892 Operating Income before Depreciation: 111,367 Current Ratio: 21.55 Debt Coverage: 12.99 Financial information is independently audited by Sciarani &Co Walker Lake GID has demonstrated financial capacity for NDEP to recommend funding support.
+Managerial Capacity Financial Capacity Financial Information as of 06/30/2022 Unrestricted Cash: 406,697 Days cash on hand: 652 Outstanding Debt: 206,892 Operating Income before Depreciation: 111,367 Current Ratio: 21.55 Debt Coverage: 12.99 Financial information is independently audited by Sciarani &Co Walker Lake GID has demonstrated financial capacity for NDEP to recommend funding support.
 Asset Management Plan An Asset Management Plan will not be required as part of the condition for funding the PER and ER.
-Capital Replacement Reserve Account A Capital Replacement Reserve Account will not be required as part of the condition for funding the PER and ER.
+Capital Replacement Reserve Account placement condition for funding the PER and ER.
 DWSRF Principal Forgiveness Eligibility Criteria The proposed project is a PER and ER, which qualifies for principal forgiveness funding.